 - Place the cheese discs, crust down, on top of the potato mixture, make sure most of it is covered.

 - Increase the heat of the oven to 200°C or 395°F, on grill setting.
 Put the dish back in the oven for 10 minutes.
 The cheese needs to brown, but only partly melt into the potato mixture, so don't overdo it.

 - Potatoes: I use waxy potatoes to make this tartiflette recipe.
 This is so the potato mixture stays firm enough and doesn’t break apart when serving the tartiflette.

 - White wine: Make sure to use dry white wine.
 I use quite a lot, but I let it mostly evaporate while cooking the potatoes on the stove, before placing them in the oven.
-I like the residual flavour of the wine, mixed with the melted cheese.
+I like the residual flavor of the wine, mixed with the melted cheese.

 - Seasoning: Add enough salt and pepper up front.
 It’s difficult to add seasoning to the dish afterwards.